 Make them aware of the danger

-When I was a teen ( a while ago now!) it seemed safer for me to be out.
-Tat’s probably not the case at all but I worry as a mom that my kids are safe when they are out.
+When I was a teen (a while ago now!) it seemed safer for me to be out.
+That’s probably not the case at all but I worry as a mom that my kids are safe when they are out.

-When I bring my son to town I discuss the do’s and don’ts.
+When I bring my son to town I discuss the dos and don’ts.
 He laughs most of the time because he knows that I know he’s a good kid.
-But all it takes is a lapse of judgement.
+But all it takes is a lapse of judgment.

-So I tell him, don’t get involved in chat with others groups of guys.
+So I tell him, don’t get involved in chatting with other groups of guys.
 An argument can escalate in the blink of an eye.
 If it does kick off, run as fast as you can away from the situation.

 And definitely call or text me if you find yourself in a situation that you’re unsure of.

-My son’s friend tripped on a kerb and fell and hit his head.
+My son’s friend tripped on a curb and fell and hit his head.
 He was unconscious.
 They quickly allocated each other jobs.
-One ran to the boy’s house to alert parents, one called an ambulance, one made their friend comfortable.
-They did everything correct.
+One ran to the boy’s house to alert his parents, one called an ambulance, and one made their friend comfortable.
+They did everything correctly.

 And then my son text to say he was running late.